YOU NEED TO KNOW THIS!

 4) Parents not recognising that their dogs are participating in mobbing.

-5) Parents not recognising “pack up behaviour” when a new dog enters an environment with regulars.
+5) Parents not recognising “bullying behaviour” when a new dog enters an environment with regulars.

 6) Parents not recognising when arousal levels need to be reduced, or how to do this.